clintonboys/clintonboys.com/content/projects/aus-pr/index.md

 ---

-Here's another election that would have turned out very different under PR than reality: in 2001, only six weeks after 9/11, we would have seen Prime Minister Kim Beazley - or at least that's how I see the electoral combinatorics playing out in this very close proportional result.
+Here's another election that would have turned out very different under PR than reality: in 2001, only six weeks after 9/11, we would have seen Prime Minister Kim Beazley &mdash; or at least that's how I see the electoral combinatorics playing out in this very close proportional result.

 Beazley's coalition: his 57 seats and the Greens and Democrats with 8 each give 73, so he needs three of the four independents to vote with him to give a majority, or all four to go to Howard for the reverse result.
 This would have been the most tense of post-election coalition negotiations, similar to what happened in 2013.
 So again we have to dive deeper and find out who these independents are.
 In reality in 2001 three independents were elected: Peter Andren, [Tony Windsor](https://en.wikipedia.org/wiki/Tony_Windsor) and [Bob Katter](https://en.wikipedia.org/wiki/Bob_Katter).
 Andren and Windsor would have leaned Beazley, I think, so it would have come down to Katter and the other imagined fourth independent we need to elect to compensate.
 Peter Andren's support in [Calare](https://en.wikipedia.org/wiki/Division_of_Calare) was substantial, his two-party preferred vote over 70%, so I think it wouldn't be unreasonable to elect another independent aligned with him, giving Beazley his coalition.